mozilla-l10n/documentation/src/tools/mercurial/creating_mercurial_patch.md

 Once the patch has been reviewed, you have two options:
 * If you have L3 access to the repository, you can use [Lando](https://moz-conduit.readthedocs.io/en/latest/lando-user.html) to land your commit directly.
 If your reviewer has it, you can ask them to land.
-* You can set the `checkin-needed` keyword in the bug, and sheriffs will land it from you.

 ## Creating a patch using Queues